 There are a couple of other options, but in this case, either MySQL (pronounced “my-s-q-l” or “my sequel”) or MariaDB will be used to manage the WordPress database.
 Both are relational database management systems.
 In other words, the system will manage the database.

-Originally MySQL was the default database server among Linux systems, but has since been taken over by MariaDB.
+Originally MySQL was the default database server among Linux systems but it has since been replaced by MariaDB.
 For Raspbain Stretch and earlier, MySQL can still be used.
 For Raspbain Buster and newer, MariaDB should be used.

 The root user can create SQL databases and set privileges for other database users.
 Later, the root user password will be required again, so choose a separate, secure password and keep it safe.